axondeepseg-pipeline/model_seg_unmyelinated_tem/README.md

 # Using the Cellpose model for unmyelinated axon segmentation

 This model automatically detects and outlines **unmyelinated axons** in TEM (transmission electron microscopy) images.
 It is based on [Cellpose](https://cellpose.readthedocs.io/en/latest/) and was fine-tuned on manually annotated TEM data from the Stanford dataset.
+To install Cellpose, refer to Cellpose's [github](https://github.com/MouseLand/cellpose) and [documentation] (https://cellpose.readthedocs.io/en/latest/installation.html)